sabrinaam/unixcommandlines/miscellaneous_commands.md

 ```
 - Note: In this case, the column I wanted the average was column 5, represented as $5.

-## 56. Print the header from a file in an output with the header displayed as columns
+## 56. Print the header from a file in output with the header displayed as columns

 ```
  head -n1 nameoffile | tr , '\n' > output